Student Appeals Requests

 Students can use this form to share feedback about their experience at Massasoit Community College.

 - Grade Appeal Request Form

 The Grade Appeal process is available to students who believe their final grade in a course is the subject of a) an error and/or b) an injustice.
-Prior to submitting a formal appeal, students must attempt to resolve the alleged issue informally with their faculty member.
-Formal appeals should include all available evidence supporting their appeal, such as screenshots/copies of emails, grades, etc. The student’s faculty member will then have an opportunity to respond to the appeal and provide their own evidence supporting their response.
-If this response does not resolve the issue to the satisfaction of the student, the faculty’s supervisor will then investigate the appeal and issue a final decision.
-Students should – and are welcome and encouraged to – consult with the college’s Grade Appeals Officer, Associate Dean Joe Harris, if/when considering an appeal.
-Associate Dean Harris can be reached by email at email@example.com or call 508-588-9100 x1137
+Prior to submitting a formal appeal, student must attempt to informally resolve the alleged issue with their faculty member.
+Formal appeals must be submitted within fifty (50) calendar days following the last day of the course’s instructional period.
+Students must consult with the college’s Grade Appeals Officer before submitting a formal appeal.
+The college’s Grade Appeal Officer, Associate Dean Joe Harris, can be reached by email at email@example.com or at 508-588-9100 x1137.

 - Course Substitution Appeal (PDF)

 This form may be used when a student seeks a course substitution in their program.
 Appeals Process & Purpose (PDF)

 - Waiver to Repeat a Course (PDF)

 A course in which a student received a “C-” or below may be repeated without prior approval.
 A course in which a student received a grade of “C” or higher may be repeated only with prior approval, according to the procedure outlined in this form.
 All grades will appear on the student’s transcript, but only the higher grade will be averaged into the GPA.